thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-related-recommendations.md

     related_recommendations@recommendations
     ```

-    The left side of the `@` contains your feed name; the right side contains the Fire App Builder UI element.
+    The left side of the `@` contains the property name in your feed; the right side contains the Fire App Builder UI element.

-## Sending Amazon Extras in Your Recommendations
+## Sending Amazon Extras in Your Recommendations {#amazon-extras}

 Amazon allows you to send extra values with your recommendations.
 These extras allow you to customize your recommendations to better fit the Fire TV platform.
 You can read about the Amazon extras here: [Send Recommendations that Include Amazon Extras][fire-tv-recommendations-send-recommendations#amazon-enhancements].

-You include the extras in with the item details (not within the recommendations tags).
-The recommendations simply lists content IDs.
-When Fire App Builder builds and sends the recommendation, it will include any additional information matching the Amazon extras.
+You include the extras with the item details in your feed (but not inside the recommendations tags &mdash; the recommendations simply list an array of content IDs).
+When Fire App Builder builds and sends the related recommendations, any additional information matching the Amazon extras will also be sent.

 The following table lists the extras you can send.
-The title, description, thumbnail, etc. aren't mentioned here because they are matched already.
+(Note that the `title`, `id`, `description`, `url`, `cardImageUrl`, and `backgroundImageUrl` aren't mentioned because they are matched already.
+Fire App Builder will already send this info with the recommendations.

 The values for these matching tags are stored in the **Content.java** file (in ContentModel > src > main > java > com > android > model > content).
 This file maps these tags to the Amazon extras.